cfrankb/cs3_rp2040_pico/README.md

 # About

-This project is a game port to RP2040 / Pico microcontroller of an MS-DOS Game.
+This project is a game port to the RP2040 / Raspberry Pico microcontroller of an MS-DOS Game.

 Current status is alpha.
 90% of the core mechanic has been implemented.